 Intro.
-3. According to these voluntary international instruments, responsible investment in agriculture requires sustained engagement in a wide range of areas, including respect for gender equality, ensuring participation of youth, enhancing sustainable livelihood opportunities, in particular for smallholders and members of marginalised and vulnerable groups, creating decent work for agricultural and food workers, eradicating hunger and poverty, fostering social equality, promoting participation and inclusiveness, and increasing economic growth.5 In addition, responsible investments should "do no harm, safeguard against dispossession of legitimate tenure right holders and environmental damage".6 While States should promote and regulate responsible business conduct, investors also have a "responsibility to respect national law and recognize and respect tenure rights of others and the rule of law".7
+3. According to these non-binding international instruments, responsible investment in agriculture requires sustained engagement in a wide range of areas, including respect for gender equality, ensuring participation of youth, enhancing sustainable livelihood opportunities, in particular for smallholders and members of marginalised and vulnerable groups, creating decent work for agricultural and food workers, eradicating hunger and poverty, fostering social equality, promoting participation and inclusiveness, and increasing economic growth.
+In addition, responsible investments should "do no harm, safeguard against dispossession of legitimate tenure right holders and environmental damage, and should respect human rights".
+While States should promote and regulate responsible business conduct, investors also have a "responsibility to respect national law and legislation and recognise and respect tenure rights of others and the rule of law".

 Intro.
 4. The need to increase both the quantity and quality of investment relates to different segments of agricultural value chains (e.g. inputs, production, aggregation, processing, and distribution).
 In seeking to attract investment in agricultural production and processing, some governments and communities have concluded with investors diverse forms of Agricultural Land Investment Contracts (ALICs).
 While these agreements vary considerably in both content and process, they typically have the effect of transferring to investors extensive tenure rights in land - in some instances land ownership but more commonly long-term lease or use rights - as well as various related rights.
-Depending on the situation, these large-scale transactions can affect a large number of people (and their tenure rights).8
+Depending on the situation, these large-scale transactions can affect a large number of people (and their tenure rights).

 Intro.
-5. While agricultural land investments can play a role in upgrading production and processing, many such investments have displaced existing tenure right holders and land use strategies and fostered conflict over
+5. While agricultural land investments can play a role in upgrading production and processing, many such investments have displaced existing

-5 Committee on World Food Security (CFS).
+&lt;sup>5 Committee on World Food Security (CFS).
 2014.
 Principles for Responsible Investment in Agriculture and Food Systems (CFS-RAI Principles), para.
 1.